aspose-drawing/aspose-drawing-probe/page.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Upgrading from System.Drawing.Common to Aspose.Drawing.Common is a seamless and straightforward process.
-Aspose.Drawing.Common offers a fully compatible C# API, preserving the same class names, functions, and interfaces.
+Upgrading from System.Drawing.Common to Aspose.Drawing is a seamless and straightforward process.
+Aspose.Drawing.Common API offers a fully compatible C# API, preserving the same class names, functions, and interfaces.
 To migrate, simply update your project reference from `System` to `Aspose` and recompile the application.
 Once completed, your application will work smoothly across different platforms, delivering consistent results.
 You can conveniently download a trial package of <a href="https://www.nuget.org/packages/Aspose.Drawing.Common">Aspose.Drawing.Common from Nuget packages portal</a> or directly obtain the .DLL file from the <a href="https://releases.aspose.com/drawing/net/">Aspose releases portal</a>.
 For detailed instructions on installing Aspose.Drawing, please refer to the <a href="https://docs.aspose.com/drawing/net/installation/">Aspose.Drawing installation guide</a>.
 </p>

 ## Conclusion

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Microsoft's System.Drawing.Common drawing library for Windows has significant shortcomings when used on non-Windows platforms due to its dependencies on 3rd party native libraries.
-Considering Microsoft's recent article regarding the breaking change of behavior on non-Windows platforms for .NET6 and their migration recommendations, Aspose.Drawing serves as a suitable replacement for System.Drawing.
+Considering Microsoft's recent article regarding the breaking change of behavior on non-Windows platforms for .NET 6 and their migration recommendations, Aspose.Drawing serves as a suitable replacement for System.Drawing.
 Aspose.Drawing can be effortlessly implemented on diverse platforms as a robust 2D graphic engine, effectively resolving compatibility issues and enhancing rendering quality.
 </p>
 ---
-title: Aspose.Drawing.Common as an alternative to System.Drawing.Common 2D graphics engine for .NET
+title: Aspose.Drawing.Common API as an alternative to System.Drawing.Common for 2D graphics engine for .NET
 description: Alt draw pictures with Aspose.Drawing.Common C# API for image drawing.
 Cross platform drawing library for support 2D drawing including drawing lines, drawing shapes and bezier curves.
 Using affine transformation, anti-aliasing lines and shapes.
 Rendering text with different styles and fonts.
 keywords: [
 drawing pictures,